≡ Menu

 Back To Table Of Contents

-Can Stellantis’ Employees Join Union?
+Can Stellantis’ Employees Join Unions?

-According to the 2023 annual report, Stellantis stated that its employees are free to join trade unions, provided they do so in accordance with local laws and the rules of the related trade union.
+According to the 2025 annual report, Stellantis stated that its employees are free to join trade unions, provided they do so in accordance with local laws and the rules of the related trade union.

 Back To Table Of Contents

-As of December 31, 2023, approximately 90 percent of Stellantis’ employees were covered by collective bargaining agreements, according to the 2023 annual report.
+As of December 31, 2025, approximately 85 percent of Stellantis’ employees were covered by collective bargaining agreements, according to the 2025 annual report.
 However, collective bargaining agreements and unions (or labor organizations) are not the same but closely related.

 Therefore, we can only assume that a large percentage of the company’s employees have joined unions or similar labor organizations.